-6.3.12.6 Resource [cmdhNetworkAccessRules]
+7.3.12.6 Resource [cmdhNetworkAccessRules]

-The Resource [cmdhNetworkAccessRules] defines the usage of underlying networks for forwarding information to other CSEs during processing of CMDH-related requests in a CSE, see clause D.12.6 of oneM2M TS-0001 [Y.oneM2M.ARC].
+The Resource [cmdhNetworkAccessRules] defines the usage of underlying networks for forwarding information to other CSEs during processing of CMDH-related requests in a CSE, see clause D.12.6 of oneM2M TS-0001 [ITU-T Y.oneM2M.ARC].

 The context of this Resource is as follows.